Latisse® eyelash growth

 This is a common, usually harmless condition in which patches of skin become abnormally darker than the surrounding skin color.
 This occurs when an excess of melanin, the brown pigment that produces normal skin color, forms deposits in the skin.
 Hyperpigmentation is a possible side effect of LATISSE™, but may be reversible after you discontinue use.Go To Top

 This is a condition where the pressure inside the eye is higher than normal.
 LATISSE™ may decrease IOP.
-So make sure you let Dr. Parsa know if you have any ocular condition.
+So make sure you let the Parsa M.D. team know if you have any ocular condition.
 Concurrent administration of LATISSE™ and certain IOP-lowering medications in ocular hypertensive patients should be closely monitored for changes in intraocular pressure.Go To Top